Cruz-Lopez-Carlos-Antonio/AnalyticalFNPKE/README.md

 ## 4.Equivalence between the integer's solution and the fractional one.

 It is possible to show that the developed solution can be reduced to the expressions related to the integer case.
-This last solution was developed in the work *A New Simplified Analytical Solution to Solve the Neutron Point Kinetics Equations Using the Laplace Transform Method*, which was also publised in the journal *Computer Physics Communications*.
+These last were developed in the work *A New Simplified Analytical Solution to Solve the Neutron Point Kinetics Equations Using the Laplace Transform Method*, which was publised in the journal *Computer Physics Communications*.
 We made a particular repository for the integer case that can be consulted in the following [link](https://github.com/Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/tree/main).